KKP4/wallet-app/README.md

 # wallet-app

-A simple CRUD app written in Typescript, Node.js, Express.js with a PostgreSQL for the database.
+A simple CRUD app written in Typescript, Node.js, Express.js with PostgreSQL for the database.

 ## Requirements:
 - Node.js